H-1B Visa Stamping in India | Latest News, Documents & Process

 In this video, VisaNation attorney Shilpa Malik explains the H-1B Visa Stamping Process

-• If you miss your appointment or need to reschedule a second time, you will need to repay your visa fee to book a new appointment.
+• If you miss your appointment or need to reschedule a second time, you may need to repay your visa fee to book a new appointment.

 • The U.S. Embassy and Consulates in India have centralized the processing of nonimmigrant visa cases to maximize productivity and increase efficiencies to meet Indian demand for travel to the United States.